Pulkit-Khandelwal/purple-mri/README.md

 ```

 ### Surface-based modeling to obtain whole-hemisphere parcellations
 Once, you have obtained an initial 10-label topology corrected volumetric segmentation, you can proceed to the surface-based pipeline to obtain parcellations based on your favorite atlas.
 This step will be on your local machine.
 No GPUs required.
 To do this, you should have FreeSurfer installed locally.
-We have used FreeSurfer version 7.4.1 on linux obtained from [here](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall).
+We have used FreeSurfer version 7.4.0 on linux obtained from [here](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall).
 Moreover, there are some Python dependencies which can be found in the `dependencies.txt` file and installed using `pip`.

 Run the following file which calls in several bash scripts which prepares the data, computes appropriate transformations and re-orients the images, corrects surface topology, and perform the parcellation into Desikan-Killiany-Tourville (DKT), Schaefer, Glasser and the Von Economo-Koskinos atlases.

 For the surface-based modeling step, we assume that all the hemishpehrs are right hemispheres.
 So, we suggest flipping the left t2w MRI and its corresponding segmentation to left using the following `c3d` command: `image_left.nii.gz -flip y image_right_flipped.nii.gz`

+Clone the current repository and the run the following script `run_surface_pipeline.sh` from within the `purple_mri` folder which takes the following mandatory arguments:
+`freesurfer_path`: path to the FreeSurfer installtion
+`working_dir`: directory which will have the outputs for each subject stored
+`mri_path`: mri images path
+`segm_path`: 10-label segmentation path
+`external_atlases_path`: directory with files for other atlases
+`num_threads`: number of threads

-Place your t2w MRI in `mri_path` and the intial deep learning-based segmentations in `segm_path`.
-Make sure your mri and segm files have the same names ending with `.nii.gz`.
+Place your t2w MRI in a folder `mri_path` and the intial deep learning-based segmentations in `segm_path`.
+Make sure your mri images and segmentation files have the same names ending with `.nii.gz`.
+Place the `fsaverage` in the `working_dir` folder.

 ```
 cd purple_mri